-Proposals to address any shortfall of school places within Harpenden that are accessible to local people through temporary or permanent expansion of existing schools will be supported.
+Proposals to address any shortfall of accessible school places within Harpenden through temporary or permanent expansion of existing schools will be supported.
 Where expansion is not feasible or appropriate, we would support appropriate proposals for:

 - a) New secondary schools to serve additional and existing residents. - b) New primary schools to serve additional and existing residents. - c) Pre-school and/or early years' places.